eliascyberlab/Cybersecurity-Lab-Reports/IoT-Network-Audit-Isolation/README.md

 Analyst: Elias Zgheib

+1. Objective:
-1. The Challenge: The "Invisible" Device
+The "Invisible" Device
 I added a Chinese wireless heater switch (Tuya-based) to my home network.
 While it functioned in the Smart Life app, it was invisible to the router’s basic device list and standard Nmap scans.
 In a cybersecurity context, a hidden device is a "black box" that could be a pivot point for attackers.

 [INSERT SCREENSHOT 1]: Screenshot of your router's "Attached Devices" or DHCP list where the heater is missing or labeled "Unknown."